domoslabs/jsonc-daccord/README.md

 Currently the footprint of libjsoncdac.so is 8KB.
 The keep the footprint from bloating out, new features should be selectable using CMake options.

 Minimal build supports:
-- all: type, enum, required, properties.
+- all: type, enum, required, properties, const.
 - objects:
 - strings: minLength, maxLength.
 - integers and doubles: minimum, maximum.